| "He is a trusted adviser. His deep knowledge and understanding is invaluable." - Benesch client, Chambers USA 2018 |

 | "He's ingrained himself, he knows as much about our company as anybody and is a great asset."
 Benesch client, Chambers USA 2017|

-W. Eric Baisden, Chair of Benesch’s Labor & Employment Practice Group, maintains a national labor and employment practice which includes representing employers in all areas of employment and labor relations, as well as related employment litigation, before federal and state administrative agencies and in trial and appellate courts in 45 states.
+W. Eric Baisden, Co-Chair of Benesch’s Labor & Employment Practice Group, maintains a national labor and employment practice which includes representing employers in all areas of employment and labor relations, as well as related employment litigation, before federal and state administrative agencies and in trial and appellate courts in 45 states.

 Eric is ranked in the 2013-18 editions of The Best Lawyers in America, the 2015-18 editions of Ohio Super Lawyers, as well as in the 2014-17 editions of Chambers USA: America’s Leading Lawyers for Business.
 In the latter, his clients enthuse: “Eric is one of the best attorneys I have ever worked with.
 He is a reliable business partner who is supportive yet appropriately challenging.”
 His other clients agree, noting that he “speaks with a thoughtful and clear viewpoint,” and “possesses excellent people skills.”
 In addition, Eric is AV® Preeminent™ Rated by Martindale Hubbell, its highest available rating for legal ability and professional ethics.